takanori-fujiwara/multiclass-scatterplot-features/README.md

 Usage
 -----
 * Import installed modules from python (e.g., `from multiclass_scatterplot_features import MulticlassScatterFeatures`).
 See sample.py for examples.
-* Detailed documentations of functions, classes, methods can be found in each corresponding python script.
+* Detailed documentations of functions, classes, methods can be found in each corresponding python script as well as `doc/index.html`.
 ******

 ## How to Cite